miguelitodev/index.docs/languages/english/learning-with-tv-series/SpongeBob.md

 > More creative
 > More fascinating

+### Compound adjectives

 ## Words

-**Ordered:** we use this when we bought something on the internet like the tv, so we did a order, but we can use too
+**Ordered:** we use this when we bought something on the internet like the tv, so we did a order, but we can use too in a restaurant too, to make a order of food